History of Luke Weaver in Timeline

 Luke Weaver

-Luke Weaver is a professional baseball pitcher currently playing for the New York Yankees in MLB.
-He has previously played for several other MLB teams, including the St. Louis Cardinals, Arizona Diamondbacks, Kansas City Royals, Cincinnati Reds, and Seattle Mariners.
-Weaver's career has involved moving between various teams, showcasing his experience within the major leagues.
+Luke Weaver is an American professional baseball pitcher currently playing for the New York Yankees in MLB.
+Prior to joining the Yankees, Weaver played for several other MLB teams including the St. Louis Cardinals, Arizona Diamondbacks, Kansas City Royals, Cincinnati Reds, and Seattle Mariners.
+He is known for his pitching ability in professional baseball.

 August 21, 1993: Luke Weaver's Birth

 On August 21, 1993, Luke Allen Weaver was born.
-He is an American professional baseball pitcher.
+He would later become a professional baseball pitcher.

 Others born on this day/year

-In 2011, Luke Weaver graduated from DeLand High School and was drafted by the Toronto Blue Jays in the 19th round, but he chose to attend college instead of signing.
+In 2011, Luke Weaver graduated from DeLand High School and was drafted by the Toronto Blue Jays in the 19th round of the MLB draft, but he chose not to sign and instead went to college.

 After the 2012 season, Luke Weaver played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.

-In 2014, Luke Weaver was selected by the St. Louis Cardinals and signed with them on June 16.
-He made his professional debut for the GCL Cardinals and was later promoted to the Palm Beach Cardinals on August 1.
+In 2014, Luke Weaver signed with the St. Louis Cardinals on June 16 after being drafted, and he made his professional debut for the GCL Cardinals.
+He was later promoted to the Palm Beach Cardinals on August 1.

-In 2014, as a junior at Florida State University, Luke Weaver had an 8-4 record with a 2.62 ERA in 16 starts.
+In 2014, during his junior year, Luke Weaver had an 8-4 record with a 2.62 ERA in 16 starts for Florida State University.

-In 2015, Luke Weaver spent the season with Palm Beach and earned the Cardinals' July Pitcher of the Month Award after posting a 3-1 record and a 0.94 ERA.
-Baseball America selected him for the high Class-A minor leagues All-Star team, and he finished the season with an 8-5 record and a 1.62 ERA.
+In 2015, Luke Weaver spent the season with Palm Beach and earned the Cardinals July Pitcher of the Month Award.
+He was also selected for the Baseball America high Class-A minor leagues All-Star team, finishing the year with an 8-5 record and a 1.62 ERA.

 2016: Fractured Wrist and Promotion to Memphis

-In 2016, Luke Weaver fractured his left wrist during spring training, delaying his debut for the Springfield Cardinals until June 4.
-He was later promoted to the Memphis Redbirds on August 3 after posting a 1.40 ERA with 88 strikeouts with Springfield.
+In 2016, Luke Weaver fractured his left wrist during spring training and didn't debut for the Springfield Cardinals until June 4.
+He was later promoted to the Memphis Redbirds on August 3 after posting a 1.40 ERA with 88 strikeouts.

 2016: MLB Debut

-In 2016, Luke Weaver made his Major League Baseball debut.
+In 2016, Luke Weaver made his Major League Baseball debut for the St. Louis Cardinals.

-On December 5, 2018, Luke Weaver was traded by the Cardinals to the Arizona Diamondbacks along with other players in exchange for Paul Goldschmidt.
+On December 5, 2018, Luke Weaver was traded by the Cardinals to the Arizona Diamondbacks along with Carson Kelly, Andy Young, and a draft pick in exchange for Paul Goldschmidt.

-After the 2018 season, Luke Weaver was traded to the Arizona Diamondbacks.
+After the 2018 season, Luke Weaver was traded to the Arizona Diamondbacks from the St. Louis Cardinals.

-Luke Weaver began the 2018 season with St. Louis as a starting pitcher but was moved to the bullpen in mid-August after struggling.
+Luke Weaver began the 2018 season with St. Louis in the starting rotation but was moved to the bullpen in mid-August.
+He finished the 2018 season with a 7-11 record.

 October 2019: Birth of Daughter

-In October 2019, Luke Weaver and his wife, Olivia Weaver, welcomed their first child, a daughter.
+In October 2019, Luke Weaver and his wife, Olivia, welcomed their first child, a daughter.

-In 2019, Luke Weaver appeared in 12 games for the Diamondbacks.
+In 2019, Luke Weaver appeared in just 12 games for the Arizona Diamondbacks, producing a 2.94 ERA with 69 strikeouts.

-On May 27, 2021, Luke Weaver was placed on the 60-day injured list due to a right shoulder strain.
+On May 27, 2021, Luke Weaver was placed on the 60-day injured list with a right shoulder strain while playing for the Arizona Diamondbacks.

-On August 1, 2022, Luke Weaver was traded by the Diamondbacks to the Kansas City Royals for Emmanuel Rivera.
+On August 1, 2022, Luke Weaver was traded by the Arizona Diamondbacks to the Kansas City Royals for infielder Emmanuel Rivera.
+In 2022 with the Royals, he was 0-0 with a 5.59 ERA in 14 games.

 October 26, 2022: Claimed by Seattle Mariners

-On October 26, 2022, the Seattle Mariners claimed Luke Weaver off waivers from the Kansas City Royals.
+On October 26, 2022, Luke Weaver was claimed off waivers by the Seattle Mariners from the Kansas City Royals.

 January 13, 2023: Signed with Cincinnati Reds

-On January 13, 2023, Luke Weaver signed a one-year contract with the Cincinnati Reds.
+On January 13, 2023, Luke Weaver signed a one-year, $2 million contract with the Cincinnati Reds.
+He was later designated for assignment on August 16 and released on August 18.

 August 22, 2023: Signed with Seattle Mariners